fvishram/SRAYSScoreboard/docs/ARCHITECTURE.md

 - Provides a streamlined interface for broadcasting
 - Shares the same data source as the main scoreboard
 - Updates automatically when the main scoreboard receives new data
+- Inherits settings from the main scoreboard

+### Settings

+A tabbed dialog form that:
+- Provides a centralized interface for application configuration
+- Allows COM port selection with a dropdown list and refresh option
+- Offers comprehensive color customization for all UI elements
+- Enables configuration of pool lanes (8 or 10)

+Key methods:
+- `LoadSettings()`: Loads saved settings from application properties
+- `PopulateComPorts()`: Populates the COM port dropdown with available ports
+- Various color customization methods

 ## Threading Model